enotvtapke/partial-evaluator/README.md

 ### Usage

-Use `stack test` to run tests. `third proj` fails because it is ignored.
-You can make it not ignored by changing `xit` to `it`.
-In this case you can see compiler generator that was generated using third projection (but it is huge).
+* Use `stack test` to run tests.
+* Use `stack run` to print third Futamura projection compiler generator for Flowchart programming language to standart output (it is huge).

 ### Result overview

-You can find Turing machine compiler generated using second or third projection in [test/Flowchart/TestPrograms.hs](test/Flowchart/TestPrograms.hs).
+You can find Turing machine compiler generated using second or third projection (both projections output the same compiler) in [test/Flowchart/TestPrograms.hs](test/Flowchart/TestPrograms.hs).
 The compiler is the function `generatedTuringMachineCompilerProgram`.

+All the projections run quite fast:
+* ~0.17s third projection
+* ~0.02s second projection

-This compile can compile the following Turing machine program:
+Generated compiler compiles the following Turing machine program:
 ```Haskell
 replaceFirstOne :: Expr
 replaceFirstOne = list [